youngboy/engine-docs/source/caching.md

 `getVotesForPost` will have `maxAge` of 240 seconds, even though the `votes` field has a higher `maxAge`.

-<h3 id="resolver-hints" name="resolverHints">Add Hints Dynamically</h3>
+<h3 id="resolver-hints" name="resolverHints">Dynamic Cache Hints in the Resolvers</h3>
-If you need to add cache hints dynamically, you can use a programmatic API from within your resolvers.
+If you'd like to add cache hints dynamically, you can use a programmatic API from within your resolvers.

 ```js
 const resolvers = {